RebuttalAgent: Strategic Persuasion in Academic Rebuttal via Theory of Mind: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textbf{RebuttalAgent}, the first framework to ground academic rebuttal in Theory of Mind (ToM).
-To train our agent, we construct \textbf{RebuttalBench}, a large-scale synthetic dataset created via a novel critique-and-refine pipeline.
-Our twofold training process begins with a Supervised Fine-tuning phase to equip the agent with ToM-based analysis and strategic planning capabilities, followed by a Reinforcement Learning phase using a novel self-reward mechanism.
-For a reliable and scalable automated evaluation, we develop \textbf{Rebuttal-RM}, a specialized evaluator trained on over 100K samples of multi-source data.
-Extensive experiments show RebuttalAgent significantly outperforms the base model by 18.3\% and is competitive with advanced models such as o3 across both automated and human evaluations.
+In this paper, we introduce RebuttalAgent, the first framework to ground academic rebuttal in Theory of Mind (ToM), transforming the process into a strategic reasoning task.
+By integrating evidence-based synthesis with hierarchical reviewer profiling, our model move beyond formulaic templates to facilitate more constructive scholarly dialogue.
+To support this, we construct RebuttalBench, a large-scale dataset of 70K reasoning chains, and optimize the agent via reinforcement learning with a Self-reward mechanism.
+Furthermore, our specialized evaluator, Rebuttal-RM, demonstrates superior alignment with human expert preferences compared to proprietary models.
+Extensive experiments show that RebuttalAgent outperforms base models by 18.3\%, achieving performance comparable to advanced models like o3 across both automated and human evaluations.